 A2 Time Limited Consent

-The coastal protection works (geobag structure) must be removed by the 5th anniversary of the determination date of the development consent or on the adoption by Byron Shire Council of an endorsed Coastal management Program, whichever is sooner.
+The geobag coastal protection works must be removed by the 5th anniversary of the determination date of the development consent or on the Minister’s certification of Council’s adopted Coastal Management Program, whichever is sooner.
+Removal of the geobag coastal protection works must be undertaken in accordance with the approved Geobag Coastal Protection Works Removal Plan (Condition B3).

-The coastal protection works (geobag structure) can be removed at any time before the 5th anniversary of the determination date of the development consent if, in the opinion of Council, there has been a significant failure of the coastal protection works and/or associated works due to coastal processes, and it is not considered by Council to be feasible to repair or reinstate the works due to impacts from coastal processes on the beach and dunal system.
+If at any time before the 5th anniversary of the determination date of the development consent, Council forms the opinion that there has been a significant failure of the geobag coastal protection works and/or associated works due to coastal processes, and it is not considered by Council to be feasible to repair or reinstate the works due to impacts from coastal processes on the beach and dunal system, the geobag coastal protection works must be removed in accordance with the Geobag Coastal Protection Works Removal Plan (Condition B3) at the landowners’ expense.

+Reason: To ensure that the geobag coastal protection works can be removed and replaced by a permanent coastal management arrangement as identified and adopted in a Coastal Management Program, prepared and certified under the provisions of the Coastal Management Act 2016.

+A3 Bond for Removal of Geobag Coastal Protection Works

+Prior to the issue of a Construction Certificate, a suitable bond or bank guarantee is to be provided to Council for the removal of the geobag coastal protection works and reinstatement of the dune in accordance with Conditions A2 and B3.

+The bond amount must be 150% of the cost of works and three (3) quotes must be provided for the future removal of these works and all activities associated with dune restoration.

+The bond estimate must include all costs, including engineering supervision, appropriate permits, the number of truck movements / loads required, dust mitigation, disposal costs and the restoration of the dune and surrounding area, and any damage to Council’s roads and infrastructure.

+Upon acceptance of the bond amount, Council will arrange an invoice for the agreed amount.

+The bond must be paid prior to the issue of a Construction Certificate.

+Council will use the bond to remove the geobag coastal protection works in the event that Condition A2 is not complied with.

+Reason: To ensure that the geobag coastal protection works will be removed if and when required.

-A3 Integrated Approvals from other State Government Approval Bodies
+A4 Integrated Approvals from other State Government Approval Bodies

 This development consent includes an Integrated development approval under Sections 4.46 and 4.47 of the Environmental Planning and Assessment Act 1979, being a Controlled Activity approval under the Water Management Act 2000 (WM Act), and is subject to the General Terms of Approval from the Department of Planning and Environment - Water dated 15 August 2024 contained in Schedule 3 of this Notice of Determination.